dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 By default, EF Core will name the database columns for the properties of the owned entity type following the pattern _Navigation_OwnedEntityProperty_.
 Therefore the `StreetAddress` properties will appear in the 'Orders' table with the names 'ShippingAddress_Street' and 'ShippingAddress_City'.

-You can use the `HasColumnName` method to rename those columns:
+You can use the `HasColumnName` method to rename those columns.

 [!code-csharp[ColumnNames](../../../samples/core/Modeling/OwnedEntities/OwnedEntityContext.cs?name=ColumnNames)]